ZiaulKhan/project-kanban/README.md

-# Kanban Project \& Task Collaboration Tool 🧩
+# Kanban Project \& Task Management Tool 🧩

 A full-stack Kanban-style tool that allows users to manage projects, and organize tasks using drag-and-drop functionality.